Over 60? The Trustees and Staff of the Museum @ TeAhu invite you to celebrate the Museum’s 50th Anniversary at a special morning tea.

-We are planning several events and exhibitions to reflect the past 50 years over the coming months, culminating in a Grand Dinner at the end of November.
+We are also planning several more events and exhibitions to reflect the past 50 years over the coming months.
 More details will follow in due course but in the meantime, you can help …

 We would like to hear from you about any important events or memories of the last 50 years.
 It might be a news story affecting the world or just the Far North district, a special person who made a difference, maybe a school event or anniversary, a new venture started or the demise of an old one.
 International, national or local; happy or sad, whether you are young or old and whatever your interests, let us know if you have a story you would like us to feature and give brief details of your reminiscences in an email to firstname.lastname@example.org.
 We will get in touch with you to find out more if your story is selected.